neksa/mutagene/docs/profile_doc.rst

 --keep-filtered
     Include variants the caller rejected.
 See section 5.

+--filter-column NAME
+    Name of the column holding the caller's verdict, for MAF files that put it somewhere other than ``FILTER``.
+See section 5.

 --params-out FILE
     Write the parameters of this run to FILE as JSON.